 Another alternative product is called SunGuard.
 This is a UPF treatment you can use to wash into your favorite garments.
 SunGuard creates sun protective clothing out of what is in your closet.

 Did you know that a simple tee shirt has an SPF of 5?
 It's even lower if you use it for swimming and stretch out the wet fabric.
 Yep, that’s not good enough for your precious skin!
 I recommend you wear real UPF rated clothing for days you plan to spend in the sun. - Dr. Cynthia Bailey

 How do you protect skin that is not covered by sun protective clothing?

 The skin under your sun protective clothing is safe and you can relax about being in the UV rays.
 For every inch of skin that you can’t cover with clothing, such as your hands, face, ears, neck, you need to put in effort for sun protection.

-APPLY THE RIGHT SUNSCREEN: I only trust zinc oxide based sunscreens.
+I only trust zinc oxide-based sunscreens.
 I’ve followed the sunscreen science for 30+ years, and it is my opinion that zinc wins out over all the others.
 Zinc oxide is a mineral that actually reflects UV rays.
 It has broad spectrum for both UVB and UVA and it is durable on your skin.

 All other sunscreens either are not broad or are not durable.
-The others also neutralize UV rays instead of bouncing them, causing a heat-generating chemical reaction on your skin.
+The chemical sunscreens (everything other than zinc oxide and titanium dioxide) work by neutralizing UV rays instead of bouncing them, causing a heat-generating chemical reaction on your skin.
 I’m not a fan.

 Because I am such a zinc oxide advocate, I have stocked great mineral zinc oxide sunscreens to fit every complexion, physical activity, and a range of personal values and budgets.